 Gardner Nursing and Rehabilitation is one of a mere two available nursing homes located in Star City, Arkansas.
 We gave this nursing home an overall grade of B+.
 A grade of this caliber requires favorable scores in most areas.
-We rated this nursing home as one of the top 50 facilities in Arkansas.
-This place's strong profile was highlighted by its inspection reports, which you can find in the next paragraph.
+In fact, we ranked this facility in the top third of all nursing homes in the United States.
+This nursing home's impressive profile was highlighted by its inspection reports, which is addressed in the next section.

 Gardner Nursing and Rehabilitation